-Figure 10.-Sizing groups, which have been required to have the same design, employed in the sizing process.
+Figure 10.
+Sizing groups, which have been required to have the same design, employed in the sizing process.

-Figure 11.-Example longitudinal (N_x) force resultant distributions in the CEUS forward skirt composite panels due to (a) flight loads plus burst pressure and thermal loading and (b) flight loads plus crush pressure and thermal loading. (c) Temperature distribution (°F) applied to the CEUS forward skirt composite panels to do the proximity to the liquid hydrogen tank.
+Figure 11.
+Example longitudinal $(N_x)$ force resultant distributions in the CEUS forward skirt composite panels due to (a) flight loads plus burst pressure and thermal loading and (b) flight loads plus crush pressure and thermal loading. (c) Temperature distribution (°F) applied to the CEUS forward skirt composite panels to due the proximity to the liquid hydrogen tank.